FrederikLeed/MS-Infrastructure/ADDS Scripts/Cleanup/README.md

 Find and delete all GPOs that is NOT linked to any OUs or have all settings disabled.
 - Please run the GPO Backup/GPO-Export-and-Backup.ps1 prior to executing this.

-#### FixPrintNightMare.ps1
-Create GPO to mitigate the Print Spooler issues, and assign to Domain Controllers OU.

 #### Remove-NestedGroups.ps1
 Remote All nested groups from all BuiltIn High Privilige groups